kobaltedev/kobalte/README.md

 ## Roadmap

-`0.13.x` is the least feature release for Solid 1, only non-breaking bugfixes will be released.
+`0.13.x` is the last feature release for Solid 1, only non-breaking bugfixes will be released.

 `1.0.0` releases will be skipped to avoid confusion for Solid v2.